xinwong/AdvDetect/README.md

 To generate adversarial examples, run `generate_adv.py -d=<dataset>`.

 ## Detection
 To run all the detector, just execute `run_detectors.py`.
-If you want to run a specific detection method, execute `detect_{method_name}.py`, replacing {method_name} with the name of the method you wish to run.
+If you want to run a specific detection method, execute `detect_{method_name}.py`, replacing `method_name` with the name of the method you wish to run.